Promoting the Achievements of Female Employees

 - *

-5 companies in Japan (Dai-ichi Life Holdings, Dai-ichi Life, Dai-ichi Frontier Life, Neofirst Life, and ipet)
+5 Total for Dai-ichi Life Holdings, Dai-ichi Life, Dai-ichi Frontier Life and Neo-First Life

 Nursing care support